microsoft/ignite-learning-paths-training-mod/mod30/README.md

 ## Become a Trained Presenter

+You don't need anything to present this content, it's all there to be used.
+However, by becoming a *Trained Presenter* the scalable content team will recognize you as well. *Trained Presenter* see their contact information (name, picture, website) in the bottom of each session.

-To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include:

 - Complete name:
-- The code of this presentation: mod30
+- The code of this presentation: \<Session Code (ex:AFUN10)\>
-- Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).
+- Link to an unlisted YouTube video of you presenting around 10 minutes of the content for this specific session.
-  > It doesn't need to be this content, the important is to show your presenter skills

-A mentor will get back to you with the information on the process.

 ## Trained Presenters